google/aistplusplus_api/README.md

 # AIST++ API

-This repo contains starter code for using AIST++ dataset.
-To download the dataset or explore the details of this dataset, please go to our [website]().
+This repo contains starter code for using the AIST++ dataset.
+To download the dataset or explore details of this dataset, please go to our dataset [website]().

 ## Installation
 The code have been tested on `python>=3.7`.
 You can install the dependencies and